mixolydianmel/tasque/README.md

 ## Plans
 As this project is currently incomplete, here are some of the planned features:
-+ Viewing a tile's title and description in a separate window
 + Help panel
 + Vim-like commands and command syntax
 + Color